adamnemecek/Phantomlike/README.md

 # Phantomlike

 This package contains three generic types `UnsignedValue<Storage, Unit>`, `SignedValue<Storage, Unit>`, `FloatingValue<Storage, Unit>`.
-These can be used to implement typesafe numeric values so that you can't accidentally add two values of with different types.
+These can be used to implement typesafe numeric values so that you can't accidentally add two values with different types (`Unit`s).
 The `Storage` parameter is used to specify the backing arithmetic type (signed, unsigned, floating respectively) for each value.
 The `Unit` parameter is a [phantom type](https://rustbyexample.com/generics/phantom.html), used for type checking of the units.

 # Installation
 Use Swift Package Manager.